strategineer/personal-website/content/books/2024-05-13/index.md

 params:
   isbn13: "9798986482712"
   year: "2022"
+slug: "9798986482712"
+star_rating: 2
 title: What I Mean When I Say I'm Autistic - Unpuzzling A Life On The Autism Spectrum
-star_rating: 2
 ---

 What I Mean When I Say I'm Autistic is more of a personal diary made public rather than a memoir or a primer on Autism and suffers for it.
 I'm not sure it's something in-between either, I don't really know what it is.
 It's OK, I guess?